jbsaouzanet/jobylon-jobs-list/README.md

 ## Result

-App made in around 6/7 : it includes installation, development, testing and release on github page View the result of the website at https://jbsaouzanet.github.io/jobylon-jobs-list/ This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.
+App made in around 6/7 hours, it includes installation, development, testing and release on github page View the result of the website at https://jbsaouzanet.github.io/jobylon-jobs-list/ This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.